alexandr-masl/evm_bounty/README.md

     A project can be fully funded, granting 100% voting power to the contributor, or it can be partially funded.
 For example, if a contributor funds 30% of the project's required amount, they will receive 30% voting power, proportional to their contribution relative to the project's total funding requirement

+- ### Revoking funds:

+    If a contributor changes their mind and the project is not fully funded, they can call the [`revokeProjectSupply`](https://github.com/alexandr-masl/evm_bounty/blob/e95ed7b71214bfe14a134a056e3bed22ee5d1020/src/Manager.sol#L173) function with the parameters `bytes32 _projectId` and `address _donor` to retrieve their funds.
+This action will remove the associated Donor and Manager roles related to this contribution from the contract.

+## Overview of the BountyStrategy contract

+Once the project is fully funded, the Manager contract creates a clone of the Strategy contract, transferring the project’s tokens to it.
+The Strategy contract then takes over management of all subsequent project logic.

+- ### Setting Milestones:

+    The first step is to propose strategy milestones, which define how the project’s total pool of tokens will be allocated.
+This is done by calling the [`offerMilestones`](https://github.com/alexandr-masl/evm_bounty/blob/8197111be3aadfbcd2d0ed063ed49496372b3dd8/src/BountyStrategy.sol#L179) function on the Strategy contract, passing an array of milestones.
+Each milestone should include a description, detailing the work to be delivered, and the percentage of the total pool allocated to it upon submission.
+For example, setting up two milestones that split the total pool 50/50 could look like this:

+    ```javascript
+    const milestonesOBJ = [
+        {
+            amountPercentage: ethers.parseUnits("0.5", "ether"),
+            metadata: "pointer: link to submission",
+            milestoneStatus: 0,
+            description: "I will do my best"
+        },
+        {
+            amountPercentage: ethers.parseUnits("0.5", "ether"),
+            metadata: "pointer: link to submission",
+            milestoneStatus: 0,
+            description: "I will do my best"
+        }
+    ];
+    ```

+    The manager proposing the milestones votes on them when calling the function.
+If there are additional managers, they can also vote on the milestones by calling [`reviewOfferedtMilestones`](https://github.com/alexandr-masl/evm_bounty/blob/8197111be3aadfbcd2d0ed063ed49496372b3dd8/src/BountyStrategy.sol#L193).
+If the vote meets the required threshold, the milestones are added to the strategy.
+If the voting fails, the milestones are rejected, and the process begins again.

 ### Build